-Phase 1 of the EEP (9 Federal Universities and 1 Teaching Hospital) is currently being implemented by REA with exclusively FGN's funds.
-Phase II of the EEP (7 Federal Universities and 2 Teaching Hospitals), which includes the provision of solar hybrid power plants for all beneficiary institutions, will also be implemented by the REA, but funded under the Nigerian Electrification Project (NEP).
+Phase 1 of the EEP (9 Federal Universities and 1 Teaching Hospital) is currently being implemented by NEP with exclusively FGN's funds.
+Phase II of the EEP (7 Federal Universities and 2 Teaching Hospitals), which includes the provision of solar hybrid power plants for all beneficiary institutions, will also be funded and implemented under the NEP,.